kajadim/serbian-sign-language-recognition/README.md

 - **`evaluate.py`** — Loads the trained model and test set, prints overall accuracy and a per-class classification report, flags letters with F1 < 0.85, lists the most common misclassifications, and saves a per-class F1 plot (`class_evaluation.png`).

 - **`realtime.py`** — Real-time recognition demo.
 Captures 40 frames of a sign from the webcam, runs them through the same preprocessing pipeline used during training, and predicts the letter with a confidence score (shows top-3 predictions).
-Lets you build a word from recognized letters using keyboard shortcuts ( BACKSPACE to delete, SPACE to reset, ESC to quit).
+If the prediction is confident enough, the letter is **added to the current word automatically** — no confirmation key needed.
+The app then sits in a `showing` state (displaying the result) until the hand leaves the frame, so the same letter isn't added twice.
+Use BACKSPACE to delete the last letter, SPACE to reset the word, and ESC to quit.

 - **`test.py`** — Small utility script to inspect the shape/contents of a single `.npy` file.